gitana/cloudcms-csharp-driver/README.md

 ## Connecting to Cloud CMS

-To connect to Cloud CMS, use the static `CloudCMS.ConnectAsync` method.
+To connect to Cloud CMS, use the static `CloudCMSDriver.ConnectAsync` method.
 This takes either a file path to a `gitana.json` file, a JObject json object, dictionary, or ConnectionObject.

 The required API key properties for this are: